mangombe/mangombe.github.oi/content/authors/admin/_index.md

 highlight_name: true
 ---

-My research approach integrates field observations, microstructure analysis, rock experiments, and geophysics to identify earthquake records within faults.
+My research integrates field observations, microstructure analysis, rock experiments, and geophysics to identify earthquake records within faults.
 I aim to understand the impact of stress changes and transient fluid pressure on fault slip and earthquake cycles.
 Additionally, I collaborate closely with seismologists in our mission to uncover earthquake triggers and new active faults.
 {style="text-align: justify;"}